Calebh101/About-This-PC/README.md

 ## Boot Arguments

+- `--version`: Print the version of the app and exit.
 - `--classic`: Load the "classic" page.
 - `--verbose`: Load the program in verbose.
 This gives you a *ton* of extra logging in the terminal.